hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 ###Spring Boot project

-[SPRING INITIALIZR](http://start.spring.io) provides the simplest way to start a Spring Boot project.
+[SPRING INITIALIZR](http://start.spring.io) provides a simple way to start a Spring Boot project.

-Open https://start.spring.io, search *Web*, *Secrity*, *JPA* in the **Dependencies** input box, select the items in the dropdown menus.
+Open https://start.spring.io, search *Web*, *Secrity*, *JPA*, *Validation* in the **Dependencies** input box, select the items in the dropdown menus.

 ![start.png](https://github.com/hantsy/angularjs-springmvc-sample-gitbook/blob/master/start.png)

-Then press ALT+Enter or click **Generate** button to download the generated codes.
+Then press ALT+Enter or click **Generate** button to download the generated codes in zip archive.

+Extract the files into local system.

+It only includes a few files:

+* Maven project configuration *pom.xml*, and maven wrapper files.
+* A Spring Boot specific `Application` class as the application entry.
+* A dummy test for the `Application` class.

-Open the pom.xml, looks like:
+Open the *pom.xml*, it looks like:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"